silversub/terraform/configure_provider.md

    ```
    {: pre}

 2. Create a Terraform configuration file that is named `terraform.tfvars` to store the credentials that you retrieved.
-Variables defined in the `terraform.tfvars` file are automatically loaded by Terraform when the Terraform CLI is initialized.
+Variables that are defined in the `terraform.tfvars` file are automatically loaded by Terraform when the Terraform CLI is initialized.
    ```
    softlayer_username = "<infrastructure_username>"
    softlayer_api_key = "<infrasturcture_apikey>"